agsb/jelly/documents/LogBook.md

 # LogBook

+### 06/09/2023

+There are two extra circuits around Jelly, one for zero detector and one for reverse move.

+The zero detector is usally done with gates OR, using a 74HC32 or diode logic.
+I must verify if could be done with red LEDS.
+See more later.

+The reverse move is used because the unique diference in loops \[ (-begin_) and \] (again) is the direction of move.

+At _begin_ if data byte is zero then move forward to next code byte after matched _again_;  At _again_ if data byte is not zero then move backwards to next code byte after matched _begin_;

+A lot of duplicate code could be not used if a flag could hold a 'reverse' condition, as using a 74HC74 D-flip-flop.
+But why do this ?
+The 2k eeprom already have plenny unused space, so let's make it in software.
+Vide CodePages.

 ### 05/09/2023

 Now, the core of Jelly is formed by 3 x AT28C16 eeproms (3 x 24 pins), 3 x 74HC574 latchs (3 x 20 pins), 1 x 74HC393 counter (1 x 14 pins), 1 x 74HC245 switch (1 x 14 pins), about 180/2 == 90 wirewrap lines.
 More connections for a 74HC74, a 74HC00, and clock circuit.